datarevenue-berlin/code-challenge-2020/README.md

 > Do you accept partial submissions?

 Yes you can submit you coding challenge partially finished in case you don't finish in time or have trouble with all the docker stuff.
 Unfinished challenges will be reviewed if some kind of model evaluation report is included (notebook or similar).
-You will loose points though as it is not runnable.
+You will loose points though as it will be considered as not runnable (no points in runnable category, no points in linux tools category and maximum 5 points in performance category).

 > I found a bug!
 What should I do?